 2. Understand the value of data.
 Many organisations don't even know what data they possess, nor do they know its value.
 This value increases the more data is connected.
 Until the value is known, organisations can't make informed decisions on what to do with that data and how to protect it.

 3. Classify data so it can be found.
 Data is constantly in motion.
 Classifying it makes it easier to find and, therefore, protect.

 4. Employ a mature data infrastructure team.
 Managing data appropriately is essential to minimising the risk.
 This means storing or managing the storage of data in a way it can defend itself, or being able to de-personalising information where possible and deleting it where appropriate.

 5. Know where the data lives.
 For some organisations, data lives in a mixture of on-premise and cloud-based repositories and is regularly transmitted for analysis purposes.
-It’s important to know where data lives and how those locations may affect its safety.
-For example, data stored in offshore data centres may not be subject to the same privacy laws as data held in Australia.
+It's important to know where data lives and how those locations may affect its safety.
+For example, data stored in offshore data centers may not be subject to the same privacy laws as data held in Australia.